JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

 reproducing the method is especially important in the case of the NDN.
 Here, the paper proposes a huge network that has too many steps in the down (convolutional and max pool) direction and in the upwards (convolution and upsample) directions.
-Such a large has millions of more parameters than the standard 3D Unet and is not needed.
-If the goal were to reproduce the approach to an acceptable level and not the results specifically, we recommend a standard 3D Unet for the NDN.
+NDN has millions of extra parameters than the standard 3D U-NET and it is likely that not all are necessary.
+If the goal were to reproduce the approach to an acceptable level and not the results specifically, we recommend a standard 3D U-NET for the NDN.

 The paper also uses strange hyperparameters that are not well motivated, like a kernel size of 5 for the NDN which is not standard.
 The